How do I schedule a COVID-19 test?

 What is the process for COVID-19 pre-op testing?

+Some providers may continue to test at their discretion.
 Testing must be completed within 72 hours of the procedure.
 Either Pre-Op or Central Scheduling will contact you to make an appointment for testing.

 Patients being tested for COVID-19 prior to surgery or a procedure must self-quarantine from the time of your test until your surgery or procedure.
 You will receive guidelines to follow.